Sojourner Tours

 What “better” means is subjective, but the French generally agree that when food is local, traditional, artisanal… that scarcity and uniqueness lend value making something a precious treasure.
 This value is one way of defining terroir which leads the French government to reinforce the value of local, handmade foods through a positive A.O.C. labeling system that promotes the prioritization of purchasing non-industrial foods.
 Rowan Jacobsen beautifully explains the concept in the introduction to his book American Terroir concluding, “Paying attention to terroir is one of the best and most enjoyable ways to reestablish [our] relationship [with the earth and the rural people who nurture the land].
 It can teach us about who we are, why we like what we like and how we go about living on the earth.
 It can allow us to rediscover a romance that is exhilarating, fortifying and real.”
 Michelin star chefs are both artists as well as ambassadors of local farmers and this food philosophy -so, eating in a Michelin starred restaurant is an opportunity to experience love: love of the earth, love of the local farmers, love of the local artisans and love of yourself which is why Lisa includes dining in one on every sojourn itinerary.

 2. Expand your reciprocal relationships within the community by eating close to home -make it yourself if you can, if you can’t then become a regular at an artisanal co-op or specialized boutique like a bakery where your face will become familiar as an appreciated supporter to the person who makes the food that sustains you.
+Find a friend who wants to participate in a food exchange -I’ll make a big batch of soup and share half with you if you make me a loaf of bread the next time you bake one for yourself.
+Suggest a neighborhood potluck, have a friend over for dinner.

 3. Prioritize quality over quantity.